 Study, preparation, and presentation should involve at all times the student’s own work, unless it has been clearly specified that work is to be a team effort.
 Academic honesty requires that the student present their own work in all academic projects, including tests, papers, homework, and class presentation.
 When incorporating the work of other scholars and writers into a project, the student must accurately cite the source of that work.
 For additional information see the Honor Statement on the Academic Policies and Procedures page of the current catalog or the UT Libraries site.
-See also Honor Statement.
+See also the Student Code of Conduct.

 Academic Second Opportunity